 FAQ's(When I get them), Tips, General Advice, ect.

 Get a good group of friends to boss with, preferably a good guild as well.
-SI is wanted in certain parties, TL can assist with accidental deaths if a Bishop is present and our DPS is alright in 1v1.
-Even if you're only running CWKPQ's every so often, it's still something and the chance at profit is there.
+SI is wanted in certain parties, TL can assist with accidental deaths if a Bishop/Paladin is present and our DPS is alright in 1v1.
+Even if you're only running minor bosses solo, the chance for rare drops is there, and you can use the potions to train, or NPC them for profit.

 Don't worry if you're not doing decent damage.
 A lot of people don't dish out a lot of damage, especially if it's your first character.
 Just find a way to get some income while having fun and eventually you'll deal more damage.
-The game's about fun, and while being strong is fun to most, it does take some effort.
+The game's about fun, and while being strong is fun to most, remember that you should have fun while playing, not just while dealing high numbers.

 Last but not least, the "Thank You!" section.
 If you're here, you've obviously helped with this guide in some way, shape or form.
 Or perhaps I've got a link to another guide in this guide.
 Either way, you're awesome and I thank you.